 - Laws and land management plans need to specifically designate sustaining actíve, multi-generational beaver populations as a priority and give substantive guidance to staff as to what that means in terms of on the ground management.

 - Space to function: activities at levels which hinder the function or recovery of processes required for beaver should be restricted within riparian areas in priority areas.
-E.g. over-grazing, construction, road building.
+E.g. construction, road building, over-grazing, etc.

 - Time: regulations should observe a timescale that recognizes that many processes that are involved occur on long-term cycles, and that the entire cycle must be allowed for, not just portions.
 For example, large parts of the productivity and ecological services rendered by beaver habitat modifications occur during periods of the cycle when beaver are absent from a site, when vegetation is regrowing, ponds have silted in and a meadow has formed; This area still needs to be protected for the value it is currently contributing, and for the eventual return of beaver to the site.